WWII letter on African-Americans

 About this item

-Henry Clarke was inducted into the army after he completed his Ph.D. in musicology at Harvard University.
-In this letter he writes of having heard a talk about Black veterans of World War I (1914-1918).
-African Americans were allowed to serve only in segregated units of the United States military during the First World War.
-The Black lecturer recounted his first-hand knowledge of the staunch patriotism of African American soldiers.
-He told the story of standing beside a young soldier in St. Nazaire, France, and watching an American ship headed for home.
-The lecturer remembers that the man “wept and declared if he ever got back to the U.S.A. he would never leave it again.”
-The speaker later learned that soldier’s father had been lynched years ago.
+Although African Americans were allowed to serve only in segregated units of the United States military during the First World War, Clarke wrote how his friend “spoke movingly of the depth of feeling with which the Negroes love and consider themselves a part of the U.S.A.”
+He recounted his first-hand knowledge of the staunch patriotism of African American soldiers, recounting a story of standing beside a young soldier in St. Nazaire, France, as they watched an American ship headed for home.
+He shared that the man “wept and declared if he ever got back to the U.S.A. he would never leave it again.”
+Clarke added, “(Later he [Clarke’s friend] discovered that this same boy’s father had years ago been lynched!)”
+The United States Armed Forces remained officially segregated until 1948.

 Related Items